 When Catherine Middleton received the ring, it was slightly too big for her.
 It kept sliding and turning around on her finger, so the Crown Jeweller, G. Collins and Sons, were asked to resize it from size I to H. They did this by placing small platinum beads inside the ring’s band.

-4. Royal blue engagement outfit
+4. Kate wore a royal blue engagement outfit

 When Kate and William were interviewed on television a few hours after the engagement had been announced, Kate wore a sapphire-blue silk jersey dress, cleverly matched with her engagement ring’s colour.
 The dress was by Issa, a London designer who the Duchess of Cambridge loves.